gbauza3destinee/gbauza3destinee/README.md

-### Hey There, 🚀🚀I’m Des!
+### Hey There, 🚀 I’m Des!
-I am a multi creative passionate creative from New York City, now based around the world.
+I am a multi-creative passionate from New York City, now based around the world.
-My dream is to be of service to humans and use my skills and services for the betterment of humanity.
+My dream is to use my skills to be of great service to all humans and our planet!

 ```yaml